stevebendict/SilentPush/README.md

 A drip content Telegram bot that queues forwarded messages and posts every 3 minutes.

-## 🚀 Commands
+## Commands list

 - `/status` — check how many messages or content are queued
 - `/clear` — delete all items in the queue
 - `/ping` — simple alive check for UptimeRobot

-## 🛠 Deploy on Railway
+## Try Deploy on Railway for free

 1. Push this project to GitHub now
-2. Create new Railway project → deploy from GitHub
+2. I use Railway project → deploy from GitHub
 3. Set environment variables:
    - `BOT_TOKEN`
    - `ADMIN_ID`